What Systemic Nickel Allergy Syndrome Actually Looked Like For Me

 1. Are all foods from the same type always high in nickel?

 Nope.
 Not all foods in the same category are created equal.
 Nickel levels can totally change depending on where the food was grown or how it was processed.
 For example, spinach or peanuts might have different nickel amounts depending on the soil and farming methods.
-That’s why using tools like the Nickel Navigator app is clutch—it helps you check the nickel content of specific brands and batches instead of guessing.
+That’s why using tools like the Nickel Navigator app is clutch.
+It helps you check the nickel content of specific brands and batches instead of guessing.

 2. What’s the deal with nickel in canned foods?